sachiniyer/resume/README.md

     ```
  - CI/CD enable to autodeploy to [https://sachiniyer.com/resume](https://sachiniyer.com/resume)
  - To build run `make`.
 To clean run `make clean`.
 To leave pdf(s), `make clean-no-pdf`
+ - I have a ton of links on my resume, and the github pdf viewer does not show them - head to my website [https://sachiniyer.com/resume](https://sachiniyer.com/resume)